COVID-19 pandemic in Jersey: Travel restrictions

 On 22 December 2020, the Government placed all UK regions on the "red" list in response to the new UK variant at the time, including those transiting through the UK.
 On 15 January 2021, all regions and countries were classed as "red", with Guernsey being classed as "amber" due to a growing number of COVID-19 variants being discovered around the world.

 As of 21 January 2021, the border testing programme has identified 339 cases of the 3,097 total confirmed cases.
 There have been 135,599 cases identified through the programme since 1 July.

 On 26 April 2021, the island's travel restrictions returned to a traffic-light model as before for destinations in the British Islands.
-International travel will resume on the 17 May.
+International travel will resume on 17 May.
 As of 18 March, despite all regions still being classed as red, 18% of regions in the British Isles (including Ireland) would be green, 50% would be amber and 32% would be red.
 A free travel 'air bridge' is being considered for travel between Jersey and Guernsey.
 The Safe Travel Guidelines Review Panel of the States have suggested that the criteria should be tightened before restrictions are lifted.
 This would see the criteria for a place to be categorised as green reduced to 25 from 50 cases per 100,000 people.

-Senator Lyndon Farnham, the Economic Development Minister, has suggested that Covid-safety certificates could be introduced to ease travel restrictions, with those fully-vaccinated arriving from amber countries being classed as 'green'.
+Senator Lyndon Farnham, the Economic Development Minister, has suggested that COVID-safety certificates could be introduced to ease travel restrictions, with those fully-vaccinated arriving from amber countries being classed as 'green'.

 On 10 May, it was announced a new travel policy would be implemented from 28 May.
 The regions system in place for the UK was replaced by a system based on the nations of the UK, with each country having a single classification.
 These changes were applied retrospectively.
 The traffic light system restarted for all destinations, based on the UK traffic light system.
 The testing requirements changed as follows:

 From 15 June, Amber classifications will no longer be used for the UK.
 Instead, 'green' and 'red' zones shall be used for UK nations, with 'Emergency Brakes' in place in hotspots suffering from the Delta variant.
 Initially, Scotland was classed as red and the rest of the UK classed as green, with hotspot areas classed as red.
 The isolation requirements will change as follows:

 On 17 June 2021, it was announced that from 29 June, all of England would be classified as red due to a rise in cases in that country, caused by the Delta variant, with a number of emergency brakes from 22 June.
 However, restrictions were loosened for under-19s, who from 22 June will be treated as green regardless of travel history.